About City Clerk Chris Swope

 Lansing City Clerk

 Chris Swope has a long history of public service, having served as an Ingham County Commissioner, policy analyst for the Michigan Senate, and benefits administrator for the Michigan House of Representatives.
 He was elected Lansing City Clerk in November 2005 and took office on January 1, 2006.
 He was reelected in November 2009.

 Chris Swope serves as the 1st Vice President of the Board of Directors for the Michigan Association of Municipal Clerks and also serves on the Legislative Committee and represents the association on the Council of Election Officials.
-He is also the Past-President of the Capitol Area Municipal Clerks Association.
+He is also the Past-President and current Secretary of the Capitol Area Municipal Clerks Association.